Policies

 Increasing GP numbers has to be a key objective

-The triple pressures of cost, time and availability have ended the once-common — and welcomed — doctor’s house call.
-Licencing nurse practitioners to make house calls would reduce the load on the dwindling numbers of GPs and hospital ERs.
+The triple pressures of cost, time, and availability have led to the demise of the once-common and welcomed doctor’s house call.
+Licensing nurse practitioners to make house calls would reduce the workload on the dwindling number of GPS and hospital ERS.
 Young mothers with sick children would especially appreciate a House Call, as would older senior citizens who are housebound because their mobility isn’t what it used to be.

 Getting healthcare to the homeless

 A further vital use for nurse practitioners and the House Call concept would be to apply it to the more than 8000 people who sleep rough in our communities every night.
 It’s reasonable to assume that many homeless people suffer from health problems that are either ignored or undiagnosed.
 A wealthy country like ours should consider every Australian’s health needs.
-Vital charitable institutions like the Salvos, Wayside Chapel and the Australian Red Cross that are in regular contact with our homeless could be funded to manage a “House Call for the Homeless” scheme.
-The Good Party will ensure that Medicare allocates resources to make this initiative a reality.
+Vital charitable institutions, such as the Salvos, Wayside Chapel, and the Australian Red Cross, which are in regular contact with our homeless population, could be funded to manage a “House Call for the Homeless” scheme.

 A broader role for Pharmacists

 During the COVID pandemic, pharmacists proved to policymakers that they are more than capable of filling a vital role in Australia’s healthcare system.
-Now that the pandemic has passed and the emergency is behind us, we should take these learnings and use pharmacists more.
-They are trusted and under-utilised healthcare professionals, often with close and broad relationships within their local communities.
+They are trusted and underutilised healthcare professionals, often with close relationships within their communities.
 While not clinicians in the traditional sense, pharmacists can diagnose a wide range of ailments and prescribe medicines for them when necessary.
-And pharmacies are everywhere GPs aren’t, especially in rural and regional areas.
+And pharmacies are everywhere family doctors aren’t, especially in rural and regional areas.
 Queensland and New South Wales are trialling a broader role for pharmacists.
 Assuming the trials are successful, the scheme should roll out nationally.

 Keeping Telehealth on the air